Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Abstract

 \section{Abstract}

 Stacked intelligent metasurface (SIM)\acused{SIM}, which consists of multiple layers of intelligent metasurfaces, is emerging as a promising solution for future wireless communication systems.
 In this timely context, we focus on broadcast \ac{MIMO} systems and aim to characterize their \ac{EE} performance.
-To gain a comprehensive understanding of the potential of SIM, we consider both \ac{DPC} and linear precoding and formulate the corresponding \ac{EE} maximization problems.
-For \ac{DPC}, we employ the \ac{BC}-\ac{MAC} duality to obtain an equivalent problem, and optimize users' covariance matrices using the \ac{SCA} method, which is based on a tight lower bound of the achievable sum-rate, in combination with Dinkelbach\textquoteright s method.
-Since optimizing the phase shifts of the SIM meta-elements is an optimization problem of extremely large size, we adopt a conventional projected gradient-based method for its simplicity.
-A similar approach is derived for the case of linear precoding.
-Simulation results show that the proposed optimization methods for the considered SIM-based systems can significantly improve the EE, compared to the conventional counterparts.
-Also, we demonstrate that the number of SIM meta-elements and their distribution across the SIM layers have a significant impact on both the achievable sum-rate and EE performance. \acresetall{}
+To explore the potential of SIM, we consider both \ac{DPC} and \ac{LP} and formulate the corresponding \ac{EE} maximization problems.
+For \ac{DPC}, we employ the \ac{BC}-\ac{MAC} duality to obtain an equivalent problem, and optimize users' covariance matrices using the \ac{SCA} and Dinkelbach\textquoteright s methods.
+Since the phase shift optimization problem of the SIM meta-elements is one of extremely large size, we adopt a conventional projected gradient-based method for its simplicity.
+A similar approach is followed for the case of LP.
+Simulation results show that the proposed optimization methods for the considered SIM-based systems can significantly improve the EE, compared to conventional counterparts.
+Also, we demonstrate that the number of SIM meta-elements and their distribution across the SIM layers have a significant impact on both the achievable sum-rate and EE performance.\acresetall{}